irfanbozkurt/js-bigint-optimizer/README.md

 <details>
     <summary>Interact Locally</summary>

-    > From root directory
+    From root directory:

     - ```npm i && npm start```

-    Application runs on port 3000. set 'PORT' as an environment variable.
+    Application runs on port 3000.
+You can set a custom 'PORT' as an environment variable.

 </details>